 10th grade sophomores must be attending a Minnesota public high school to qualify for PSEO.
 Additional requirements:

-- Scoring at or above 850 on the 8th grade Reading Minnesota Comprehensive Assessment (MCA) OR
+- Meet or exceed the 8th grade Reading Minnesota Comprehensive Assessment (MCA) OR

 - Additional 10th Grade Information